What is a prostate biopsy?

 The biopsy samples will be looked at under a microscope to check for any cancer cells.
 Your doctor will be sent a report, called a pathology report, with the results.
 The results will show whether any cancer was found.
 They may also show how many biopsy samples contained cancer and how much cancer was present in each sample.

-It can take up to two weeks to get the results of the biopsy.
+It can take up to two weeks to get the results of the biopsy, but it can take longer in some hospitals.
 Ask your doctor or nurse when you're likely to get the results.
 You might be sent a copy of the pathology report.
 And you can ask to see copies of letters between the hospital and your GP.
 If you have trouble understanding any of the information, ask your doctor to explain it or speak to our Specialist Nurses.

 I asked to see the letters from the hospital to my GP.
 It helped me remember the different tests and discussions that I’d had.